beamjobs

 Why this resume works

-• Most, if not all, teachers have some form of student teaching experience during their education.
-No matter your experience level, you can include student teaching on your teacher resume!
+- Most teachers have some form of student teaching experience during their education, which you can totally include on your teacher resume!

-• Since you want to make the resume reviewer's job as pleasant as possible, clearly state the subject and grades you taught as a resume bullet.
+- Since you want to make the resume reviewer’s job as pleasant as possible, clearly state the subject and grades you taught in a resume bullet.

 Why this resume works